Digital X-rays are a useful tool used by dentists to reveal pertinent information about a patient’s teeth, bones, tissue, and nerves.

 Periapical X-rays focus on a single tooth.
 If a patient comes in with complaints about a single tooth that results from an injury or accident, this is the most likely X-ray they will receive.

 Occlusal X-rays show both the roof and floor of the mouth.
 They can show jaw fractures and a cleft palate.
-They are also used routinely for children to track the development of their bite and identify any concerns with problems that might arise in relation to their bite.

 Your Personal Consultation at Old Town Smiles